Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 You may also run Red via the launcher, which allows you to restart the bot from discord, and enable auto-restart.
 You may also update the bot from the launcher menu.
-Use the following command to run the launcher
+Use the following command to run the launcher:

 .. code-block:: none